-A button is provided on the front of the E-16D and E-5D (and on the rear of the E-5D) to be used to test or to silence the alarm siren when connected.
+A button is provided on the front of the E-16D and E-5D (and on the rear of the E-5D) to be used to test or to silence the alarm siren when an alarm siren is connected.
 To test the alarm function, press and hold the button for at least 2 seconds.
 The siren and beacon will "alarm" until the button is released.
 To silence an alarm, press and immediately release the button.